-A number of submissions have been received that raise concerns with the condition of roads in the District, with a specific focus on the poor maintenance (and performance of contractors) of rural and coastal roads.
+Several submissions have been received that raise concerns with the condition of roads in the District, with a specific focus on the poor maintenance (and performance of contractors) of rural and coastal roads.

 Submissions have also been received on the sealing of gravel roads.
 This includes requests for: